Automating Wall and Door Detection in CAD

 points = [(p[0], p[1]) for p in entity.get_points()]

-else: # POLYLINE — iterate the .vertices attribute (sequence of Vertex)
+else: # legacy POLYLINE — iterate the .vertices sequence

 points = [(v.dxf.location.x, v.dxf.location.y) for v in entity.vertices]